ampproject/amp-toolbox/packages/validator-rules/README.md

 Specifically:

--   The `raw` property is unprocessed [ValidatorRules](https://github.com/ampproject/amphtml/blob/master/validator/validator.proto#L643)
+-   The `raw` property is unprocessed [ValidatorRules](https://github.com/ampproject/amphtml/blob/master/validator/validator.proto#L643), the same format used by `https://cdn.ampproject.org/v0/validator.json`
 -   The result of `getTagsForFormat` and the `tags` property is a list of [TagSpec](https://github.com/ampproject/amphtml/blob/b892d81467594cab5473c803e071af5108f834a6/validator/validator.proto#L463)
 -   The result of `getExtension` is [ExtensionSpec](https://github.com/ampproject/amphtml/blob/b892d81467594cab5473c803e071af5108f834a6/validator/validator.proto#L388) with the `htmlFormat` field from `TagSpec`
 -   The `extensions` property a list of [ExtensionSpec](https://github.com/ampproject/amphtml/blob/b892d81467594cab5473c803e071af5108f834a6/validator/validator.proto#L388) with the `htmlFormat` field from `TagSpec`